How to Find a Mentor

 Special thanks to Terik Daly, Benjamin Pollack, and Mary Lou O'Donnell, who contributed to this article.

-The vast majority of winners at top fairs have a mentor, AND the vast majority of students have to find their own mentors (85% of the 2005 Intel Science Talent Search (STS) finalists had to do this).
+The vast majority of winners at top fairs have a mentor, AND the vast majority of students have to find their own mentors (85% of the 2005 Intel Science Talent Search (now the Regeneron Science Talent Search) finalists had to do this).

 Why is a mentor important?Mentors can: